-Before you create a backup job, check the following prerequisites:
+Before you create a backup job, check the following:

-- If you plan to map a backup job to a backup file that already exists on the backup repository, you must perform the rescan operations for this backup repository.
-Otherwise, Veeam Backup & Replication will not be able to recognize backup files on the backup repository.
+- If you plan to map a backup job to a backup file that already exists in the backup repository, you must perform the rescan operations for this backup repository.
+Otherwise, Veeam Backup & Replication will not be able to recognize backup files in the backup repository.
 For more information, see Rescanning Backup Repositories.

 - If you plan to configure a secondary destination for the backup job, you can create a backup copy job or backup to tape job beforehand.
-The backup copy job or backup to tape job can have an empty source, that is, can be not linked to any backup job.
+While creating the backup copy or backup to tape job, you can leave the source empty and link the source to the job later.
 For more information, see Creating Backup Copy Jobs and Creating Backup to Tape Jobs.

-- If you plan to use pre-job and post-job scripts and/or pre-freeze and post-thaw scripts, you must create scripts before you configure the backup job.
+- If you plan to use pre-job and post-job scripts and pre-freeze and post-thaw scripts, you must create scripts before you configure the backup job.

 - If you assign the role of a backup proxy to a VM, you should not add this VM to the list of processed VMs in a job that uses this backup proxy.
 Such configuration may result in degraded job performance.
 Veeam Backup & Replication will assign this backup proxy to process other VMs in the job first, and processing of this VM itself will be put on hold.
 Veeam Backup & Replication will report the following message in the job statistics: VM is a backup proxy, waiting for it to stop processing tasks.
 The job will start processing this VM only after the backup proxy deployed on the VM finishes its tasks.